🍷

 • Bourgogne Blanc Cuvée Oncle Vincent$25-35

-Named for founder uncle Vincent Leflaive; entry point to house style with Côte de Beaune Chardonnay character.Find →
+Named for uncle Vincent Leflaive (1923-1993); approximately 4 hectares across eight Puligny-area parcels.
+Entry point to the house style with Côte de Beaune Chardonnay character.Find →

-Premier Cru quality at village pricing; shows the precision and minerality that define the house's Côte de Beaune range.Find →
+Premier Cru quality at sub-Puligny pricing; shows the precision and minerality that define the house's Côte de Beaune range from an appellation adjacent to Chassagne and Puligny.Find →

 Estate-owned Premier Cru in Puligny's finest climat; benchmark expression of the house's home appellation.Find →